 Consider the details on the website of the test.

-Be aware, only candidates accomplishing the admission requirements are accepted to the MSD!
+Be aware, only candidates accomplishing the admission conditions are accepted to the MSD!

 Admission set and deadlines